openjs-foundation/cross-project-council/proposals/stage-2/EXPECTATIONS/README.md

 The needs of the projects and ecosystem stakeholders being voiced through the governance of the foundation for which they are represented is vital for the foundation to succeed.

-## What is neccessary to get this proposal to stage 2

-For this proposal to move to stage 2 we will need consensus that the text in [EXPECTATIONS.md](./EXPECTATIONS.md) is as holistic of requirements that we can muster that would need to be included in Bylaws for the project members and ecosystem stakeholders to feel confident to move ahead in the merger process.

 ## What is neccessary to get this proposal to stage 3

 The Boards and Legal would review this proposal and Legal would then draft the expectations as language that would be folded into the Bylaws to be developed for the proposed foundation.